zig/lib/std / fmt.zig

 const Allocator = std.mem.Allocator;

-const Writer = std.io.Writer;
+const Writer = std.Io.Writer;

 Alignment